pulpgrinder/passiflora/README.md

 ### Icons

 Change `roundicon.png` and `squareicon.png` in `src/icons` to whatever images you like.
 These should be pretty big — around 1,000 pixels square.
 More is better!
-The `squareicon.png` file should be square (duh!), while the `roundicon.png` should be a square image consisting of a round image on a transparent background.
-Look at the supplied example if this seems confusing.
+The `squareicon.png` file should be square (duh!), while the `roundicon.png` should be a square image consisting of a round image on a transparent background (I realize that may sound a little confusing... look at the supplied `roundicon.png` if you need clarification).

 All of the zillions of other icons for the various different systems are generated from these.